Updated: January 28, 2022 04:32 PM

 Created: May 23, 2020 03:48 PM

-* Michigan updates their COVID data on Monday, Wednesday, and Friday.
+* Michigan updates COVID data on Monday, Wednesday, and Friday.
 The data will not be updated on Friday, Dec.
 31 due to the holiday.

-Health officials in Michigan report 6,080 newly confirmed cases of COVID-19 from Thursday and Friday, with 82 newly-reported deaths.
-The average number of confirmed cases per day.
+Health officials in Michigan report 26,309 newly confirmed cases of COVID-19 for Thursday and Friday, reflecting an average daily case count of 13,155 new cases per day.
 There were 173 new reported deaths over the same period.
 Deaths released Friday includes 121 deaths identified during a Vital Records review.

-According to the Michigan Department of Health and Human Services, 67.4% of Michigan residents age 16 and older have received at least one dose of a COVID-19 vaccine as of January 28.
+According to the Michigan Department of Health and Human Services, 65.1% of all Michigan residents have received at least one dose of a COVID-19 vaccine as of January 28.
 Of residents 5 and older, 58.7% have completed their vaccination series.

 Visit the Michigan Department of Health COVID-19 webpage for additional information.

 Here is the breakdown of total confirmed cases and deaths as of Friday, January 28 in the Northland:

 Gogebic County, MI: 2,558 cases (31 new cases) (35 deaths)

 Ontonagon County, MI: 822 cases (8 new cases) (32 deaths, including 2 reported Friday)